Support for Parents and Carers

 We have lots of practical advice and tips on supporting your child - from how to encourage your child to open up about their feelings to dealing with mental health services.
 No matter what you and your child are going through, things can get better.

 Are you a parent or carer who is concerned about the mental health of your child or teenager?
 Do you just want some hints and tips on parenting?
 MindEd for Families has advice and information from trusted experts and will help you to understand what problems occur, what you can do to best support your family, and how to take care of yourself.
-MindEd for Families is written by a team of specialists and parents, working together.
+MindEd for Families is written by a team of specialists and parents and carers, working together.

 Action for Children